Lab-Brat/Projects/README.md

 Codes that search a dictionary and find palindromes, palingrams, make sentences with palingrams etc.

 ## TSP
 Solution to Traveling Salesman Problem (TSP) with two algorithms, namely Genetic Algorithm (GA) and Simulated Annealing (SA).
+Later will be incorporated into my project of making a traveling map of Russia.